-Roth IRA vs Self-Directed Roth IRA
+Roth IRA vs. Self-Directed Roth IRA

 A Roth IRA allows IRA holders to enjoy tax-free distributions.
 This is because the Roth IRA was funded with after-tax dollars, meaning you don’t receive an upfront tax-break, but all income and gains on your investment will be tax-free when you take a qualified distribution (in order for a Roth IRA distribution to qualify, the IRA must be opened for at least five years, and the IRA holder must be age 59 1/2 or older).

-Self-Directed Roth IRA for Alternative Asset Investments
+Self-Directed Roth IRA Investments

 You can make almost any type of investment with a Self-Directed Roth IRA.
 The only investments that you cannot make are those the IRC prohibits, which are very few.
 Find out the prohibited investments with a Self-Directed Roth IRA.